irnamo/qPCR_analysis/README.md

 3. **`.gitignore`**: A file that dictates which file-types and folders are not uploaded to the github repository.

 4. **`tree.txt`**: A text file that shows the folder structure.

+## Data management plan
+All code (R) will be stored on github.
+For the current repository (12/7/2023) I have not yet decided which repository to use to store the raw data files or whether to store the raw figures in github or a cloud repository.
+The data uploaded will include .xls or .csv files and potentially .png files if I decide to include files

 # License Information